-The Pilot Voluntary Redeployment Scheme 2021 is available to permanent/CID teachers who are employed in a post primary school:
+The Pilot Voluntary Redeployment Scheme 2022 is available to permanent/CID teachers who are employed in a post primary school:

-- in counties Galway, Roscommon and Wicklow and who wish to be considered for redeployment to a school in any location. - outside of Dublin and who wish to be considered for redeployment to a school in Dublin.
+- in counties Clare, Cork and Mayo who wish to be considered for redeployment to a school in any location. - outside of Dublin and who wish to be considered for redeployment to a school in Dublin.

-Details are outlined in Pilot Voluntary Redeployment Scheme 2021
+Details are outlined in Pilot Voluntary Redeployment Scheme 2022 gov.ie - Allocation of Teachers to Schools